Bischoff/wozmania/docs/usage.md

 ### Using the Language Card

-Apple's language card offers additional 16 KiB of RAM and 2 KiB of ROM.
+Apple's language card offers additional 16 KiB of RAM and 2 KiB of ROM, and is inserted in slot 0.
 It is designed to host a language other than Applesoft BASIC, like Integer BASIC or Pascal.

 If you boot on the DOS system master disk, it loads the Integer BASIC into the language card.
 You can then switch to this BASIC with the